AlexanderSkrock/camunda-modeler-code-editor/README.md

 import CodeEditorApi from '@camunda-modeler-code-editor/api';
 ```

+Please find working examples on this inside the [examples](./examples/) directory.

 > [!IMPORTANT]
 > This library dependency does not include runtime code.
 Thus, you'll need to have this plugin next to your custom implementation.
 For another option have a look on [Bundle your own distribution](#bundle-your-own-distribution).